In this Raspberry Pi tutorial, we will be showing you how to install and set up the OpenMediaVault software.

 Please note that this process can take some time as the script needs to install numerous packages that the OpenMediaVault software requires.

-5. Once the installation process has completed, it is recommended to restart your Raspberry Pi.
+5. Once the installation process has completed your Raspberry Pi should be automatically restarted by the script.

 sudo reboot